tomjtoth/saldo/README.md

 A _Work in Progress_ multi-user expense tracker supporting `one-to-many` sharing of items.
 The current version of the app is deployed [here](https://saldo.ttj.hu).

+## Authentication

+Currently relying 100% on OAuth by `next-auth`, storing the returned profile's name, image and email, keeping the former 2 in sync.

 ## Database

 Custom `*.sql` migration files were handled originally by `Umzug` and now via a custom solution transactionally and with `PRAGMA foreign_keys = OFF`, but rolling back in case of violations (`PRAGMA foreign_key_check`).